- At least 2 business days and no more than 10 business days prior to excavation, contact one of Idaho’s one-number notification services:Digline:

 - Mark the area of proposed excavation in white paint, per Idaho statute 55-2205.

 - Wait until the legal start time on your ticket and verify that all utilities identified on the ticket have responded.
 If not, contact the utility or a one-number notification center listed above and issue a 2nd request.
 Utilities have an additional 8 business hours to respond.

-Password covers Boundary, Bonner, Kootenai, Benewah, and Shoshone counties.
+Pelican covers Boundary, Bonner, Benewah, and Shoshone counties.
+Kootenai convers Kootenai County only.
 Any other counties in Idaho will be covered by Digline.

 This service is free and is provided to you by your local utilities to promote safety and encourage prevention of disrupted services.

 Once you make the call, an operator will ask you a series of questions designed to pinpoint the proposed excavation area.
 You will be given a reference number and the names of the utilities that have underground facilities in the excavation area.
 The One Call Center will then notify the affected utilities.
 The owner of each underground facility (or their locating contractor) will locate and accurately mark their buried facilities with the required color.
 Pre-marking is done so the locators will know the exact area to be located.
 As stated in Idaho statute 55-2205(b); Pre-mark on-site the path of excavation with white paint, as the circumstances require, other reasonable means that will set out clearly the path of excavation.